Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 }

-When enabled, the agent gets a built-in memory tool with add, remove, list, and search actions.
-Memory entries are stored as individual rows in the database, scoped by agent (and optionally per user via scope_id).
-On each new session, existing entries are injected into the system prompt automatically.
+When enabled, the agent gets a memory tool with add, remove, list, and search actions.
+Memory is stored by agent and can be partitioned by scope_id.

 Scope